Antpapa99/TIG326-Data-Dudes/README.md

 * assets folder is the css and other static stuff for the dash application

-* static/styles folder is the css and other static for the flask application
+* static/styles folder is the css and other static stuff for the flask application

 * extremly_early_prototype.py and very early versions of this repo was not really an actual prototype from the beginning, it was more or less a proof of concept as well familarising ourselves with Dash, Flask, APIs and using GIT in general